Assassination Rogue PvP Best Arena Compositions (Dragonflight 10.2)

 Assassination Rogue in 2v2 is mostly played with a healer but can sometimes be played with a few DPS specializations.
 There are two ways to play Assassination in 2v2.

 The first way is to play extremely aggressively by training one target as much as possible to maximize damage output and pressure without hesitating to trade defensive cooldowns to stay offensive and overwhelm the enemy team with damage.
-This playstyle works best when playing with a DPS such as a Shadow Priest, or with an offensive healer that brings a lot of damage and can help with CC on the off-target when you use Kidney Shot on your kill target, such as a Discipline Priest.
+This playstyle works best when playing with an offensive healer that brings a lot of damage and can help with CC on the off-target when you use Kidney Shot on your kill target, such as a Discipline Priest.

 Here is a list of the best team compositions for 2v2: